Dayyvidd/API_to_CSV/README.md

-# This program takes a specific API url, extracts the data and outputs it to a CSV file.
+# This program takes a specific API url from coinmarketcap, extracts the data and outputs it to a CSV file.